fbernutz/die-himmelstraeumerin-blog/Content/posts/2022-01-01-thoughts-about-2021.md

 Developing iOS apps is what I learned, what I’m experienced in and what brings me joy (normally) but I learned that **I need the focus on accessibility**.
 So I tested the accessibility on apps before I applied to the job.
 So many apps don’t even have basic accessibility support for Dynamic Type or Voice Over.
 You would get most of the features for free when you would use standard UI elements.
 But of course (😒) that’s not what most companys do.
 They want their own UI elements... and forget implementing accessibility features on top of the elements.
 When I talked about that in some interviews, I heard a lot of excuses.
 But when I look back, I’m glad that it didn’t work out.
 I’m tired of trying to change peoples mindsets.
 If they don’t know about accessibility in 2021, they possibly just don’t want to know about it.
 It seems like they don’t care.
 So I don’t care about working for them.
 I know that now.

-What surprised me that most companies prioritize to find out **how you write code** over how much you know about things that would help actual users to use their app.
+What surprised me is that most companies prioritize to find out **how you write code** over how much you know about things that would help actual users to use their app.
 The kind of questions they ask are mostly about design patterns and architecture, which is fine when you’re interviewing for a non junior position, but in most interviews I wasn’t asked **any questions** about how I would build accessible apps.

 You get asked about a lot of different topics in interviews which you don’t have to explain every day, so I sat down and re-learned some iOS basics.
 I created a few "easy to look up" sketchnotes about possible iOS interview topics.
 See the [twitter thread](https://twitter.com/felibe444/status/1371471736382832641?s=20) or the [blog post with more details](https://fbernutz.github.io/posts/summaries-ios-interview-topics/) about it.
 For one of my interviews I also did refreshers on algorithms, data structures, system design and behavioral interviews, but they’re not on my website (yet).
 Would someone be interested in these?